 This does not mean that student, faculty, or parent groups may not recommend appropriate dress for school or special occasions.
-It means that a student will not be prevented from attending school or a school function, or otherwise be discriminated against, so long as his/her dress and appearance meet the requirements set forth above as outlined in the handbook.
+It means that students will not be prevented from attending school or a school function, or otherwise be discriminated against, so long as their dress and appearance meet the requirements set forth above.